MonkyDCristian/SEMA_Sim/documentation/box_spawner.md

 |big_middle    |bm          |6.94  |   0.3     |      0.4  |   0.25    |
 |big_box       |b           |13.89 |   0.5     |      0.8  |   0.4     |

 **Note**: The maximum piload that the UR10 can move with a VGC10 is around 7 to 8 kg, so you shouldn't be available to move the big box model in real life.
-Anyway it is there if you want to experiment with big boxes, just don't try it with the real robot.
+Anyway, it is there if you want to experiment with big boxes, just don't try it with a real robot.

 BoxSpawnerActSrv is the python class that allows you to spawn a sequence of boxes with respect to global position and orientation, just like PalletSpawner, but in this case the boxes are not static.
 This class was developed using the [ROS action](http://wiki.ros.org/actionlib), so it does not interfere with the execution of the main program.